ApeWorX/ape/docs/userguides/contracts.md

 ```

 `my_contract` will be of type `ContractInstance`.
-`find_deployments` returns a list of deployments you made of that contract type.
+`get_deployments` returns a list of deployments you made of that contract type.

 ## Contract Interaction